hoophq/docs/docs/configuring/agent.md

 ## TLS connection

-The agent always connect with the gateway using TLS, the only exception is when it fallbacks to the [local mode](./agent.md#local-mode).
+The agent only connects without TLS when it's connecting in the gateway via localhost when it fallback to [local mode](./agent.md#local-mode) or [auto registeration](./agent.md#auto-registration).
+If `TLS_SERVER_NAME` env is set, it will always force to connect with TLS.
 The logs will show the information below after loading the configuration:

 ```log
 {..., "... platform=linux/arm64, mode=local, grpc_server=127.0.0.1:8010, tls=false - starting agent"}